akidrizi/shortier-url/README.md

 # ShorTIER...
 Get it? 😅

-Shortier is a basic URL shortener API that shortens your URLs and is tracking the visits of the generated ones.
+Shortier is a basic URL shortener API that shortens your URLs and tracks hits analytics.

 The project is written with **TypeScript** and can be deployed with `docker-compose` along with **MySQL** where the generated URLs (table: _short_urls_) and analytics (table: _stats_) are stored.